AI-Assisted Scientific Assessment: A Case Study on Climate Change: An Assessment of Atlantic Meridional Overturning Circulation (AMOC) Stability: Tipping Points, Uncertainties, and Impacts

 [52] S. Kim, H. Kim, H. A. Dijkstra, and S. An, ``Slow and soft passage through tipping point of the Atlantic Meridional Overturning Circulation in a changing climate,'' npj Climate and Atmospheric Science, 2022.
 [Online].
-Available: https://doi.org/10.1038/s41612-022-00236-8
+Available: \url{https://doi.org/10.1038/s41612-022-00236-8}